SM-SHIFAT/HotelService_SOAP_java/README.md

 - **checkout**: Completes the checkout process for a booking.
   - **Dependencies**: Accesses `checkoutRoom` operation in the Room Service.

-### Access
-All operations in the Booking Service can be accessed directly.

 ## 5. Utility Service
 The Utility Service provides utility operations for other services.

 ### Operations
 - **addLog**: Adds a log entry for a specified action.

-### Access
-All operations in the Utility Service can be accessed directly.

 ## Service Interactions
 - **Booking Service**: